barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 const ASSERTION : () = assert!(Cond,"condition was not satisfied");
 ```

 Here, `Cond` needs to be a compile time known condition.
+This code produces a
+compile error if and only if `Cond` evaluates to `false`.
-So now we might just
-try this in our function:
+So now we might just try to replace the runtime assertion in our function
+by a compile time assertion like so:

 ```rust
 fn do_something<T,U>(t: T, u: U) {